 - Heat oven to 400°F (200°C).

 - Lay bacon strips on a sheet pan lined with aluminum foil.
-Cook for 15 - 18 minutes until bacon is golden brown and crispy.
+Cook for 12 - 16 minutes until bacon is golden brown and crispy.
 Place cooked bacon on a bed of paper towels to soak up the grease.
-Chop into bite-sized pieces.
+Once cool to the touch, chop the bacon into bite-sized pieces.

-- Combine Greek yogurt, mayonnaise, garlic powder, dill, salt, pepper, and cooled bacon and onions in a medium mixing bowl.
+- Combine Greek yogurt, mayonnaise, garlic powder, dill, salt, pepper, and cooled bacon and onions in a large mixing bowl.
 Stir until fully incorporated.

 - Place the mixing bowl covered in plastic wrap in the refrigerator to chill for 30 minutes.
 Serve alongside chips, crackers, or crudités.